-- Copying material from a textbook, the internet, or another student and presenting it as one's own work.
+- Copying material from a textbook or the internet, and presenting it as one's own work.
 For example, for homework, for MYP tasks and assessments, or for a Personal Project.
-This is known as plagiarism - Colluding with another student, resulting in work being presented as one's own when it has not been produced independently - Taking unauthorized material into an exam room (for example, an electronic device other than a permitted calculator, own rough paper, notes, a mobile phone) regardless of whether this material is used or potentially contains information pertinent to the exam - Misconduct during exams, including any attempt to disrupt the exam or distract a candidate - Exchanging or in any way supporting, or attempting to support, the passing on of information that is related to the exam - Failing to comply with the instructions of the invigilator or other member of the Academy's staff responsible for the conduct of the exam - Impersonating another candidate - Using an unauthorized calculator during an exam - Disclosing or discussing the content of an exam paper with a person outside the immediate Academy community within 24 hours of the end of the exam.
-This includes discussion on social media, website blogs or similar
+This is known as plagiarism - Submitting work prepared in whole or in part by another person and representing that work as one's own.
+This includes another student, tutor, or family member. - Preparing work in whole or in part, with the expectation that this work will be submitted by another student - Use of Al generated content such as Chat GPT or DALL-E and representing that work as one's own or without proper citation - Use of AI assisted writing or paraphrasing tools and representing that work as one's own - Taking unauthorized material into an exam room (for example, an electronic device other than a permitted calculator, own rough paper, notes, a mobile phone) regardless of whether this material is used or potentially contains information pertinent to the exam - Misconduct during exams, including any attempt to disrupt the exam or distract a candidate - Exchanging or in any way supporting, or attempting to support, the passing on of information that is related to the exam - Failing to comply with the instructions of the invigilator or other member of the Academy's staff responsible for the conduct of the exam - Impersonating another candidate - Submitting the work one has done for one class or project to a second class, or as a second project, without the prior informed consent of the relevant instructors - Using an unauthorized calculator during an exam - Disclosing or discussing the content of an exam paper with a person outside the immediate Academy community within 24 hours of the end of the exam.
+This includes discussion on social media, website blogs or similar.